 - MFI returns the list sorted in alphabetical order, leaving out the additional (but crucial!) details.
 They don't tell you the global score and ranking, neither do they show you the ROC or Earnings Yield for each company.
-A company like Argan for instance ranks high, but this is because they have an exceptionally high ROC of 1042%.
+A company like Argan, for instance, ranks high, but this is because they have an exceptionally high ROC of 1042%.
 You probably want to zoom in to this company before you invest in it.
-But there's plenty more companies like this in Greenblatt's list and you probably want to remove them from the selection.
-In the ValueSignals screener you can easily get rid of the company by setting a top ROC threshold of for instance 200%.
+But there are plenty more companies like this in Greenblatt's list, and you probably want to remove them from the selection.
+In the ValueSignals screener, you can easily get rid of the company by setting a top ROC threshold of, for instance, 200%.

 - MFI doesn't allow you to set additional filters.
-One of the recommendations Greenblatt makes in his 'Little book that still beats the markets' is to make the data more robust by for instance filtering out companies with a P/E lower than 5.
-It's very easy to add this filter in the ValueSignals screener, in fact we added it as a standard setting in our magic formula template.
-The list published on the MFI site does contain stocks with P/E of less than 5 or even negative, but it doesn't say which ones.
+One of the recommendations Greenblatt makes in his 'little book that still beats the markets' is to make the data more robust by, for instance, filtering out companies with a P/E lower than 5.
+It's effortless to add this filter to the ValueSignals screener.
+In fact, we added it as a standard setting in our magic formula template.
+The list published on the MFI site does contain stocks with a P/E of less than 5 or even negative, but it doesn't say which ones.

 - MFI only provides a list for 1 country, the United States.
 ValueSignals on the other hand covers more than 65 markets in 40 countries.

-- Finally, ValueSignals allows you to combine the Greenblatt Magic Formula with other momentum, value or quality factors or a composite factor.
-Combining it for instance with the 6 month price index reduces the likelyhood of picking a value trap.
-Or by combining it with the Piotroski F-Score, you can avoid the 'dogs with poor prospects'.
+- Finally, ValueSignals allows you to combine the Greenblatt Magic Formula with another momentum, value, or quality factor or a composite factor.
+Combining it, for instance, with the 6-month price index reduces the likelihood of picking a value trap.
+Or by combining it with the Piotroski F-Score, you can avoid the 'dogs with poor prospects.